 - Google Apps for Education planning, deployment, implementation and training

 - Mobile Device Management for iPads and Chromebooks

 - Building networks and community relationships

-Andrew Marcinek Education Consulting was founded on the principles of supporting school districts around Massachusetts in digital readiness, infrastructure and IT strategies, and models for professional learning and implementation of devices, digital tools and applications, and openly licensed educational resources.
+Andrew Marcinek Education Consulting was founded on the principles of supporting school districts across the country in digital readiness, infrastructure and IT strategies, and models for professional learning and implementation of devices, digital tools and applications, and openly licensed educational resources.
 Andrew Marcinek Education Consulting has experience working in PK-12 schools, Information Technology and Security, District Administration, and Federal Government Policy.